bananabrewery/TiltSense/docs/en/Usage.md

 No additional configuration is needed on the device side beyond enabling ESPHome integration in Home Assistant — all sensor data will be available as native entities.

-> 💡 Pressure sensors configured in TiltSense are also exposed to Home Assistant as real-time entities.

 ---